Modern36/journal_digital_corpus/README.md

   from smdb.
 - `/.env` is used to store environmental variables:
    - `JOURNAL_DIGITALROOT` is the **local** absolute path to the videos.

+# Todo:

+The plan is to add functionalities later:
+ - [ ] Limit the process to specific groups
+ - [ ] Limit the process to specific years
+ - [ ] Outputting srt or json formats of the files